You still have options to hire a car accident lawyer, even without car insurance.

 We offer our services related to car accident cases on a contingency fee basis.
 As mentioned, his means that clients will not need to pay anything up front and will only be charged if we win the case.
 If we are unsuccessful, our clients will owe us nothing.
 We believe that this model is fair and it allows our clients to get the help they need without the burden of financial stress.
 We remain devoted to helping those affected by car accidents get the compensation they deserve in an efficient and cost-effective manner.

 If you or a loved one has been injured in an auto accident without car insurance, contact Fletcher Law Office today to explore your options.
-We are passionate about representing the rights of uninsured individuals and helping them get justice.
+Our Texas car accident attorney can help you get started.
+Our law firm is passionate about representing the rights of uninsured individuals and helping them get justice.

 Our experienced Austin car accident attorneys will work tirelessly to ensure that you receive the compensation that is fair and just for your situation.
 Let us help you get back on your feet.
 Reach out today to learn more about our services and how we can assist you.
 We are here to make sure that no one gets left behind after a car accident.
 Call us today at 512-619-4006.